Admin quick guide

 - If uploaded file size may be an issue for you, then you can add restrictions for both the user quota and the site as a whole from Administration > Site administration > Security > Site security settings.
 See Site security settings for more information.

 - Set your default language in Site administration > Language > Language settings.
 Moodle defaults to common English; if you need US English or another language, add that in Language > Language pack first then you can set it as the default.

 - Set your default timezone and country in Site administration > Location > Location settings.

 - Turn off public Guest access (unless you are sure you know how to use it) in Site administration > Plugins > Enrolments > Manage enrol plugins and Hide its button in Site administration > Plugins > Authentication > Manage authentication > Guest login button.

 - Adjust your minimum password if you need to in Site administration > Security > Site security settings > Password policy.

 - Verify that cron is running when you set that up during install.
 Your site will not work properly without it.
 If the message "The cli/cron.php maintenance script has not been run for at least 24 hours." shows up in Site administration > Notifications then it is not running properly.

 Admin tips and tricks

-- Consider enabling your site for Mobile app access via Site administration > Plugins > Web services > Mobile.
+- Consider enabling your site for Mobile app access via Site administration > Mobile app > Mobile settings.